samuelhward/samuelhward.github.io/_posts/2021-04-03-python_packaging.md

 pip install -e .
 ```

 Note you still need to restart Python or reload the package.
-You can uninstall the package your working on from the virtual environment using:
+You can uninstall the package you're working on from the virtual environment using:

 ```shell
 pip uninstall some_package